Download Nationalism as a cause of World War I Worksheets

 - German nationalism was a new sensation sweeping across Germany.
 This was a result of the unification of Germany in 1871.
-Germany was obsessed with imperial expansion, trying to emulate the British Empire.
-German nationalists were resentful of the British and their empire, however.
+Germany was obsessed with imperial expansion, trying to emulate the British Empire and German nationalists were resentful of the British and their empire.

 Nationalism was very common in early 20th-century Europe and is considered as a significant cause of World War I. Before the war, most Europeans believed in having some sort of cultural, economic and military supremacy and dominance over other nations.
 This was fuelled by provocative speeches, utterances or press reports.
 Front pages of newspapers were often headlined by nationalist rhetoric and exaggerated stories, such as rumours about rival nations and their horrible intentions.
 Nationalism was also significantly present in pop culture as it influenced literature, theatre and music.
 Leaders in power (royal families, politicians and diplomats) made no attempt to stop this trend and some even actively contributed to it.

 The 19th century was one of comparative peace in Europe apart from the Crimean War between 1853 and 1856 and the Franco-Prussian War between 1870 and 1871.
 Citizens of England, France and Germany were used to colonial wars, which were wars fought against undeveloped and under-equipped opponents mainly in Africa and Asia.
 These wars were often wrapped up quickly because of their superiority.
-France was defeated by the Prussians in 1871, however.
+France, however, was defeated by the Prussians in 1871.
 Most of the nations considered as Europe’s great powers had not experienced a significant military defeat for more than half a century and they consequently felt invincible.
-For instance, the Brits believed that their naval power and economic might would give them an upper hand against any opposition and in any war.
+For instance, the Brits believed that their naval power and economic might would give them the upper hand against any opposition and in any war.

 The Germans had confidence in Prussian military efficiency and precision, their growing industrial base, new armaments and an expanding fleet of battleships and submarines.
 If a war was to occur, the German high command had supreme confidence in the Schlieffen Plan, which was a preemptive military strategy for defeating Germany’s eastern and western neighbours by fighting against Russia and France on different fronts and at different times.
 In Russia, the tsar believed his throne and empire was God-sent and that Russia’s incredibly large standing army of 1.5 million men would protect them.
 This army was the largest peacetime land force in Europe.
 Russian commanders also believed the empire’s vast population would give it an upper hand over the smaller nations of western Europe.
 A wall of concrete fortresses and defences running the length of their eastern border was the French’s consolation and they had full confidence that they could withstand any German attack.

 Most European powers had grown almost drunk with patriotism and nationalism by the late 1800s.
 Britain, for example, had by this time enjoyed two centuries of imperial, commercial and naval dominance.
-The British Empire spanned one-quarter of the globe and it was mainly through the colonies they had set up all over the world.
+The British Empire spanned one-quarter of the globe mainly through the colonies it had set up all over the world.
 They believed that they could never be slaves to anyone.
 The British had also been shrewd, as London had spent the 19th century advancing her imperial and commercial interests and had been avoiding wars at all costs.
-The unification of Germany in 1871, the speed of German armament and the self-righteousness of Kaiser Wilhelm II caused concern among British nationalists though.
+However, the unification of Germany in 1871, the speed of German armament and the self-righteousness of Kaiser Wilhelm II caused concern among British nationalists.